Today, we are covering the ins & outs of selecting a new baseball glove. Check back for our fastpitch softball glove selection guide soon.

 You can break down all the different webbing styles into two types, open and closed.
 Open Web Gloves are webbings with voids in the leather webbing, you can see through them.
 Usually middle infielders want an open web, as it allows for a quicker transfer of the ball to the throwing hand.
 Closed Web Gloves all leather and much more difficult to see through.
 Pitchers generally prefer a closed web as they help hide the ball and more importantly their grip on the ball before the pitch is delivered.
 You’ll also find third basemen and outfielders like the support provided with a closed webbing.

-• Outfield -12 1/2-Inch Tennessee Trapper Shoeless Joe Outfielder glove Usually larger than than 12-Inch, as they have to cover more of the field and make plays on the move.
+- Outfield - Usually larger than than 12-Inch, as they have to cover more of the field and make plays on the move.
 The larger and deeper webbing give them a better reach and security… Outfielders sacrifice quick transfer needed at Short-Stop & Second Base to secure fly balls & line drives into the outfield.
 Usually making plays on the run give them the momentum needed to make throws to the cut-off man from the infield.